pingcap/tidb-operator/docs/design-proposals/2020-08-21-auto-scaling-with-pdapi.md

 ### Auto-scaling

 `TC` represents `TidbCluster` in the following descriptions.
-`xxxx` represents `tikv` or `tidb` in the following descriptions.
+`<component>` represents `tikv` or `tidb` in the following descriptions.

-* If `spec.xxxx.external` is configured, according to the `spec.cluster` TC configuration, create a new TC (heterogeneous TC, only contains xxxx), set the label `specialUse: hotRegion` for TiKV, no special configuration for TiDB
+* If `spec.<component>.external` is configured, according to the `spec.cluster` TC configuration, create a new TC (heterogeneous TC, only contains <component>), set the label `specialUse: hotRegion` for TiKV, no special configuration for TiDB
-* If `spec.xxxx.external` is not configured, the Operator calls the PD API to get the scaling result and creates heterogeneous TCs based on the response.
+* If `spec.<component>.external` is not configured, the Operator calls the PD API to get the scaling result and creates heterogeneous TCs based on the response.

     Example:
     `resource_a` is configured as: